Complex Respiratory Skills Training

-Respiratory skills can be provided as stand alone training courses or as one full day training session, get in touch to discuss your requirements.
-All Respiratory skills have elements of practical skills training with clinical devices and equipment.
+Respiratory skills can be provided as stand alone training courses or as a 2 day training workshop, get in touch to discuss your requirements.
+All respiratory skills have elements of practical skills training with clinical devices and equipment.
 See course content below.

 3 images - tracheostomy and ambu-bag